 More information about the BCCC Deceased Estates Inquiry is available here.

-Consumers can access the survey here.
+Consumers can access the survey here (the survey has closed).

 About the Banking Code of Compliance Committee (BCCC)